Skip to main content

 How do I compute depreciation for rentals?

 Apply 3% per year on the building value (exclude land).
 You’ll find this on the IBI bill or the deed.
-Depreciation is deductible for all non‑residents after the 2025 ruling.
+Recent case law opens a favourable path to defend depreciation as a deductible expense in certain real rental cases, subject to individual analysis and sufficient documentation.

 What do I need for a refund to a foreign IBAN?